AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 I will be removing the "estimated_salary" column as it is a prediction and we already have the more tangible "balance" column.
 After that, I will rename all the columns to make them more descriptive for both data transformations and analysis, as well as for users who view the visualizations.
 The final step in the preliminary reshaping process will be to change the data types.
 By default, they are set to text type (csv file), but sometimes we will need to change it to whole number type, fixed decimal number, or leave it as text type.
 This can be done by clicking on the left side of each column header.

-Then I will reshape the "products" column by changing its [1, 2, 3, 4] values by [prod 1, prod 2, prod 3, prod 4], so that it is easier to understand that those four different values are referring to four different products.
-There are several options to do so, already with the ¨products¨ column selected let's click on "Colum from examples" in the "Add Column" tab.
-This will add a new column where we can type in "Prod 1" and Power BI will automatically change the 1 value by "Prod 1"; this change of adding the prefix "Prod" will be applied to every single value maintaining the previous number.
-Once we reviewed that the values are properly reshaped we can give the column a header and get rid of the previous "products" column.
+I can help make the "products" column easier to understand by changing its values of [1, 2, 3, 4] to [prod 1, prod 2, prod 3, prod 4].
+To do this, we can select the "products" column and click on "Column from examples" in the "Add Column" tab.
+This will create a new column where we can input "Prod 1" and Power BI will automatically change the 1 value to "Prod 1".
+This prefix change will be applied to all values while maintaining their previous number.
+Once we confirm that the values are correctly reshaped, we can give the column a header and remove the previous "products" column.

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/AlvaroM99/Power-BI---EndtoEnd-Customer-Churn-Analysis/assets/129555669/20fcbf11-7572-44b0-ae30-9199b0b871c4">